Homemade Almond joy

 I love almond joy bars, and they are even better when you can make them yourself!

-These candy bars are so easy to make, only require six ingredients, and are so much healthier than the original store-bought version.
+These candy bars are so easy to make, only require real food six ingredients.

 Vegan, gluten-free, and keto – all can be achieved with this candy recipe and with non of the flavors being compromised.